DavidOpDeBeeck/Almapi/README.md

 * 23 * * * python /path/to/script/scraper.py
 ```
 The code above will cause the code to be executed every 23 hours.

+Add the `clean` argument to reset the database.
 ## Web API
 ```sh
 python /path/to/script/web.py